 Kaizen can be roughly translated from japanese to mean “good change”.
 The origin of Kaizen occurred in Japan after the end of World War 2.
 Dr. W. Edwards Deming is known as the pioneer of the Kaizen.
 Dr. Deming was invited by Japanese industrial leaders and engineers to help rebuild Japan after World War II.
 Dr. Deming was awarded the Order of Sacred Treasure by the Emperor of Japan.

-The most important points in Kaizen Continuous Improvement Process are:
+Kaizen Continuous Improvement Process are:

 - Practical learning.

 - All employees must engage in continuous process.

 - Increased productivity must be based on actions that doesn’t require high financial investment.